-Part-time Ed.M. students may take no more than 10 credits per term (Fall and Spring), including credits taken in Fall 1, Fall 2, Spring 1, and Spring 2 modules.

-Ed.M. students may also enroll in courses during the January term (with no more than 4 credits in January term).
+Ed.M. students may take no more than 22 credits in the Fall term and no more than 20 credits in the Spring term.
+This includes credits taken in the Fall 1, Fall 2, Spring 1, and Spring 2 modules.
+Students may also enroll in courses during the January term (with no more than 4 credits in January term).
 Altogether, students may take up to 56 total credits.
-However, the workload of all courses above the required 42 credits should be considered carefully in light of numerous co-curricular offerings, opportunities to engage in a range of activities, and the time needed to do a job search or applications for further study.
+However, the workload of all courses above the required 42 credits should be considered carefully in light of numerous cocurricular offerings, opportunities to engage in a range of activities, and the time needed to do a job search or applications for further study.
 Credits for courses with transcript grades of F, NCR, WD, or DRP (or any other failing grade) do count against the 56-credit overall enrollment limit.